USRSE/usrse.github.io/_events/2021/2021-03-community-call.md

 **"Changing How Academia views RSEs"**

-We will focus on questions like how different institutions see the role of RSEs in research or how the work of RSEs is being recognized for example in terms of career progression and retention.
+We will focus on questions like how different institutions see the role of RSEs in research or how the work of RSEs is being recognized, for example, in terms of career progression and retention.
 This topic is related to our January community call **"RSE careers in academia,"** however, it extends beyond career paths.
 How are the products of RSE work and RSEs themselves being valued by academia?